by Jack Norris, RD

-The ADA’s statement is based on cross-sectional studies.
+The Academy’s statement is based on cross-sectional studies.
 The iron status of vegetarians or vegans on self-selected diets hasn’t been followed through time.

-One of the above studies included Indian, female, lacto-ovo vegetarians living in Britain, of which 15 out of the 19 were iron-deficient and two had anemia (15).
+One of the above studies included Indian, female, lacto-ovo vegetarians living in Britain, of which 15 out of the 19 were iron-deficient and two had anemia (Reddy, 1990).

 Polish Vegetarian Children

 A 2013 study from Poland measured iron intakes and iron status of vegetarian children (Gorczyca, 2013).
 The study compared 22 vegetarian children (5 ate fish, none were vegan) to 18 omnivores, aged 2–18 years old.
 Of the vegetarians, eight (36%) had iron deficiency compared to only two (11%) of the omnivores.